asimihsan/udacity-carnd-t1-p3-behavioral-cloning/README.md

 ![](images/02_car_view_center_track_2.jpg?raw=true)

 Just like the NVIDIA research paper, the car simulation provides you with three images per time instant; one from the center and two from additional left and right cameras.
-I will go into detail about how models can take advantage of these additional images.
+Later on I will go into detail about how models can take advantage of these additional images.

 My use of [hyperopt](https://jaberg.github.io/hyperopt/) in order to automatically explore the hyperparameter and network architecture space is not novel and indeed there is a simple wrapper library for Keras available as [hyperas](https://github.com/maxpumperla/hyperas).
 However I found that using hyperopt directly was more intuitive and gave me more flexibility.